buka-lnc/app.opendoc/pkg/openapi-shaking/README.md

 ### `openapiShakingOrphanedComponents(openapiDocument)`

-Delete components that are not used by any path.
+Delete components that are not used by any operation.

 ```typescript
 import { openapiShakingOrphanedComponents } from "@opendoc/openapi-shaking";